-Credit 3 hours.
-Prerequisite: Junior or Senior standing.
-This course was designed for those certifying in Adapted Physical Education and Special Education Mild/Moderate.
+Mild/Moderate.
 The most frequent handicapping conditions (multi/moderate mental retardation, learning disability, and emotional/behavioral disorder) are the focus of this class.
 Topics include: neurological, sensory, perceptual, perceptual-motor, memory, learning, performance, assessment.
 Two hours lecture, two hours laboratory a week.

 493/593.
 Physical Education for Individuals with Physical Disabilities and Other Impairments.
 Credit 3 hours.
 Prerequisite: Junior or Senior standing.
 This course is designed for those certifying in Adapted Physical Education and Severe/Profound Impairments.
 Severe motor deficits resulting from Severe/Profound Mental Retardation, Orthopedically Handicapped, Other Health Impaired, Sensory Handicapped, Multihandicapped conditions are the focus of this course.
 Analysis of movement, assessment, treatment and long range planning are covered in terms of theory, school programs and recreation.
 Two hours lecture and two hours laboratory a week.

 494/594.
 Curriculum Development for Adapted Physical Education.
 Credit 3 hours.
-Prerequisites: KIN 491 or 591, KIN 492 or 592, and KIN 493 or 593, or permission of the instructor.
+Prerequisites for KIN 494: KIN 491, Junior standing, or permission of department head.
+Prerequisites for KIN 594: KIN 491, or 591, or permission of department head.
 Theory of curriculum design is translated into practical programs.
 Special emphasis is placed on the similarity between physical education and adapted physical education, I. E. P. development, and program evaluation (curriculum and instruction).
 Three hours lecture a week.

 600. Historical Foundations of Physical Education and Sport.
 Credit 3 hours.
 A study of sport and physical education from the ancient Greek period to the present.
 Special attention will be given to the formation of various systems of physical education, the growth of sport through the years, and to the persons most responsible for these developments.

-601. [501] Statistical Methods in Kinesiology.
+601 [501].
+Statistical Methods in Kinesiology.
 Credit 3 hours.
 Special parametric and non-parametric statistics applicable to research techniques in kinesiology.

-606. [506] Introduction to Research.
+606 [506].
+Introduction to Research.
 Credit 3 hours.
 Prerequisite: KIN 601.
 Principles, procedures, and techniques of research with an intensive survey of current scientific investigations in the areas of kinesiology.
 Special attention is given to practical application.

-610. [510] Therapeutic Principles of Sport Related Injuries.
+610 [510].
+Therapeutic Principles of Sport Related Injuries.
 Credit 3 hours.
 Course objectives include: Instruction and practice in the care, prevention, treatment and rehabilitation of injuries commonly encountered in the recognition of injury signs, stabilization techniques, prosthetic strapping techniques and the use of selected therapeutic modalities.